• Admissions

 • Paying for Your Care

-At Beverly Hospital, we accept most major insurance plans.
+We accept most major insurance plans.
 Please contact your insurance company or you may call our office at (323) 726-1222 to find out if we accept your insurance plan.

 If your insurance plan requires you to pay a co-payment, co-insurance, and/or a deductible, you will need to pay at the time of your visit.
 For your convenience we accept cash, checks, Visa, MasterCard, Discover, and American Express.